isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-diatomaceous-earth-kill-bed-bugs.markdown

 bug control in general, but you will need to back it up with several other treatments when it comes to bugs.
 D.E will also not work effectively if you have an infestation, as it doesn't harm the eggs nor nymphs, thus, limiting its potency.
 Similarly, proper application is also a requirement, which will need you to possibly disassemble the furniture and dust it in the far to reach corners of the homes or items and using specialized equipment.
-Even then, as the stated experiment has shown, it is only just effective.
-Therefore, D.E will not [rid you of your bed bugs](https://pestpolicy.com/best-fogger-for-bed-bugs/) on its own.
+Even then, as the stated experiment has shown, it is only just effective.Â Therefore, D.E will not [rid you of your bed bugs](https://pestpolicy.com/best-fogger-for-bed-bugs/) on its own.
 Back it up with other methods for excellent results.
 All the best, and no more bites!